OpenTofu is now part of the Linux Foundation 🎉

 create new branch

-We can import existing GitHub branches that we want to manage with Terraform using the import command.
+We can use the import command to import existing GitHub branches that we want to manage with Terraform.

-To do this, we first create a branch in one of the repositories using the GitHub web UI.
-You can also use it if you are working with existing repositories and branches.
+To do this, first, create a branch in one of the repositories using the GitHub web UI.
+You can also use this if you are working with existing repositories and branches.

 import existing branch